TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/debian-ubuntu/gateway.md

-Substitute your particular [ubuntu release](https://wiki.ubuntu.com/Releases), e.g. focal.
+`bionic` is the code name for Ubuntu 18.04.
+Please substitute it with your particular [ubuntu release](https://wiki.ubuntu.com/Releases), e.g. focal.

 {{< /note >}}